I can struggle to find the beauty in big cities and start by seeking out singular factors which make them endearing.

 8. The Vigeland Park

-The Vigeland Park is the world’s largest sculpture park made by a single artist.
+The Vigeland Park in Oslo is the world’s largest sculpture park made by a single artist.
 It was recommended to us by a random New Zealand cyclist we got talking to at a stop on Iceland’s Golden Circle.

 It was an hour’s walk from our accommodation but worth the effort.
 Take a picnic if you go there as there wasn’t much to buy for lunch nearby.